buturak/buturak.github.io/README.md

 ## Working papers

-- [Gender (counter-)stereotypes in media and women's willingness to compete](https://goo.gl/OxKWXA). (with Duygu Salman Öztürk and Emre Yıldız.)
-Submitted.

 - [Control increases stealing](https://goo.gl/Ng1RvZ). (with Duygu Salman Öztürk and Emre Yıldız.)
 Submitted.

 - [Characterizing self-selection into leadership and leadership styles: the role of physical and cognitive qualities](https://goo.gl/yZTXQ5). (with Duygu Salman Öztürk and Emre Yıldız.)
 This is the old version.
 A new version will soon be available.